Today's History Trivia for February 13

 1919 Tennessee Ernie Ford d.
 1991 (Ernest Jennings Ford), American Grammy-winning country singer.
 Music: Ballad of Davy Crockett (1955) and Sixteen Tons (1955, #1).

-1918 Patty Berg golfer, won the first U.S. Women's Open golf championship (1946), founder and first president of The Ladies Professional Golf Assn.
-(1951).
+1918 Patty Berg d.
+2006 American Hall of Fame golfer.
+She won the first U.S. Women's Open golf championship (1946), and was founder and first president of The Ladies Professional Golf Assn.
+(1950).
+Her 15 major title wins is the all-time record for most major wins by a female golfer.

 1885 Bess Truman d.
 1982 American first lady, wife of Pres.
 Harry S. Truman.